Manage Your Team’s Priorities With Task Management Tools

 Task Rules - Automate Your Workflows

 Task rules add a layer of automation to your workflow to lessen the time it takes you to monitor project progress and update timelines.
 Task rules are only available with Professional and Enterprise Work Organizer plans.
 If you have task approvals in the previous section, you also have access to task rules.
-Here are a couple of simple task rules you can add to your task templates to save time.
+Here are a couple of simple task rules you can add to your task templates to save time. *Task Rules are only available in Marketing Suite Plans.

 Recommended Reading: Task Rules Power Tip